pradhanaditya/slim-ir/README.md

 2. Run the cmake command to generate the Makefile:
 `cmake -S .. -B .`

+But if you want to use Memory SSA, then please run the cmake command by specifying the Memory SSA flag, the command is as follows:
+`cmake -DMemorySSAFlag=ON -S .. -B .`

 3. Install the library by the command:
 `sudo make install`